Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-95-silence.md

 The explosion out on the river two years ago had blasted the windows in, letting the weather in ever since.
 But when Singer had pointed out that problem, Shooster had just shaken his head and promised it wouldn’t be a problem.
 She saw why when they finally reached his apartment and, after a few false starts, Vemik grinned and punched his door open.

 He gave Vemik a fond look.
-“And they say brutes aren’t useful!”
+"And they say brutes aren’t useful!"

-“Is why you brought so many of us!”
+"Is why you brought so many of us!"

 They had the whole Wrecking Crew, in fact.
 Apparently the *Stray Fortune* was doing some stuff getting things humans had left on the *moon* and other places, so the Wrecking Crew had nothing else to do…may as well help move heavy things!